-SYMPTOMS AND SIGNS of Asperger’s Syndrome:
+SYMPTOMS AND SIGNS of Asperger’s:

 Asperger’s syndrome is part of the autism spectrum disorder (ASD).
 According to medical experts, it is a mild form of autism and generally manifests without extreme mental disabilities.
 The main outward characteristics of a person with Asperger’s syndrome are poor social skills, a lack of nonverbal communication, and being clumsy.

-When Asperger’s try to make sense of their problems, they often find that the description of autism doesn’t seem to apply to them.
+When people with Asperger’s try to make sense of their problems, they often find that the description of autism doesn’t seem to apply to them.
 They don’t consider themselves to be someone who doesn’t have empathy, cannot form emotional bonds, and isn’t interested in relating to others.
-Only after reading or seeing people with high-functioning Asperger’s do they often have a profound sense of recognition – possibly for the first time in their life, they could understand their behaviour.
+Only after reading or seeing people with high-functioning Asperger’s do they often have a profound sense of recognition – possibly for the first time in their life, they can understand their behaviour.
 Possibly, it could be the body language of someone or what experts could not – that many were trying to communicate through their behaviour – they weren’t oblivious, but instead listening and asking for clarification because they couldn’t understand the terms.

 Rather than being considered a normal child trapped within an “autistic shell,” waiting to be rescued, Asperger’s is “a way of being that colours every experience, sensation, perception, thought, emotion and encounter, every aspect of existence.